 Not all companies are as flexible as Palladium.
 For every consumer like Cousins who is released from their timeshare contract, there are many others who are just stuck.

-In my colleague Abe Wischnia’s article on the topic of timeshares, he provides guidance about things you should know before you attend any timeshare presentation.
+In our chief copy editor Andy Smith’s article on the topic of timeshares, he provides guidance about things you should know before you attend any timeshare presentation.

 And on its website, the Federal Trade Commission offers advice about timeshare and vacation club memberships.